joshuarome/Computer-science/A453 Programming Coursework/Task-1/README.md

 Input  | Purpose | Result
 ------------- | ------------- | -------------
-!"£$%^&*()_+  | Check how the system handles symbols | Output rejected displaying an error message asking to try again 1.2, 4, -5.43 | Check how the system handles numeric values | Output rejected displaying an error message asking to try again abcdefABCDEF  | Check how the system handles upper and lowercase alhpabetical values which are not E or D | Output rejected displaying an error message asking to try again
+Other values than E or D  | Check how the system handles other values than E or D | Output rejected displaying an error message asking to try again
 E and D  | Check how the system handles E and D | Output accepted and the program continues to the next logical step

 Program test run: